Selective Admissions to Health Professions Programs

 - Go to the Health Professions web page and review all information and admission requirements of your program of interest by clicking on the program's link located on the left side of the screen.

-- Once registered for courses, activate your student account, which includes your NetID and password and sets up your student e-mail account (Zimbra).
+- Once registered for courses, activate your student account, which includes your NetID and password.

 Access the program's Pre-Advisement Plan on myRichland